Healthcare sustainability: How life sciences companies have prioritised decarbonisation

 Welcome to the ninth in our series of Life Sciences and Healthcare predictions 2025.

-Prediction for 2025.
+A healthcare sustainability prediction for 2025.
 Healthcare and life science organisations have adopted mitigation strategies to reduce their carbon footprint and improve sustainability.
 They prioritise suppliers that have zero-carbon landfill policies, recycle waste and water, and use sustainable materials in packaging and parts.
 They also save costs and improve sustainability: by using recyclable materials, choosing suppliers and equipment with lower carbon footprints, and reducing patient journeys via virtual models and remote monitoring.

 The world in 2025